Find information on temperature, rainfall and seasonal activities to help plan your holiday in Canberra.

 Spring (September – November)

 During spring expect fresh mornings and brisk nights with average temperatures between 6 - 19°C (42.8 - 66.2°F).
-November is the wettest month (64.5 mm / 2.5"), however the city receives relatively low rainfall compared to the rest of the country.
+November is the wettest month (64.5 mm / 2.5 inches), however the city receives relatively low rainfall compared to the rest of the country.

 Frequently Asked Questions about the weather in Canberra